josephxbrick/documentorganizer/README.md

 # AddCurrentDateToArtboards

 A Sketch plugin that updates today's date on artboards in the current Sketch page that contain a symbol instance to display the page number.

-To see how it works, try the sample.sketch file in the repository.

 To get a date, an artboard needs to include a symbol instance with a text override named `"<currentDate>"`.
 The name of the symbol instance itself does not matter.
 Note that this override cannot be in a nested symbol.